farbanas/rota-3/EXPLANATION.md

 **Here you can check all the code explanation.**

-Absolutely, I'll walk you through the changes made to implement the ability to create multiple rotations and ensure that the active member is persisted across page reloads.
-Let's break it down step-by-step.
+### **Project Overview: Rotation Management Application**

+This project is a Rotation Management Application built using Next.js and React.
+The application allows users to create multiple rotation lists, add and remove members from each rotation, and manage the active member in each rotation.
+Additionally, the active member is persisted across page reloads using `localStorage`.
+Below is a detailed explanation of each component, file, and step involved in the project setup and deployment.

 ### **1. Project Initialization**